libsdl-org/SDL_mixer/README.txt

 Due to popular demand, here is a simple multi-channel audio mixer.
-It supports 8 channels of 16 bit stereo audio, plus a single channel of music, mixed by the popular MikMod MOD, Timidity MIDI and SMPEG MP3 libraries.
+It supports 8 channels of 16 bit stereo audio, plus a single channel of music.

 See the header file SDL_mixer.h and the examples playwave.c and playmus.c for documentation on this mixer library.

-The mixer can currently load Microsoft WAVE files and Creative Labs VOC files as audio samples, and can load MIDI files via Timidity and the following music formats via MikMod:  .MOD .S3M .IT .XM.
-It can load Ogg Vorbis streams as music if built with Ogg Vorbis or Tremor libraries, and finally it can load MP3 music using the SMPEG or libmad libraries.
+The mixer can currently load Microsoft WAVE files and Creative Labs VOC files as audio samples, it can load FLAC files with libFLAC, it can load Ogg Vorbis files with Ogg Vorbis or Tremor libraries, it can load MP3 files using mpg123, SMPEG or libmad, and it can load MIDI files with Timidity, FluidSynth, and natively on Windows, Mac OSX, and Linux, and finally it can load the following file formats via ModPlug or MikMod: .MOD .S3M .IT .XM.

 Tremor decoding is disabled by default; you can enable it by passing
 	--enable-music-ogg-tremor